db-ui/live-demo/README.md

-# DB UI Standards - PoC for a playground
+# DB UI Standards - playground

 We're mainly using this repository and the included application for demo purposes, especially to include playgrounds within the [Deutsche Bahn Marketingportal](https://marketingportal.extranet.deutschebahn.com/de/ui-komponenten).